OmarAlmusa/chef-ai/README.md

 It's recommended to install NVM (Node version manager)

 Pull the git repo to your local machine, run `npm install` and then `npm run dev`

+make sure you create a `.env` file and put your HuggingFace API token in it.

 # React + Vite